Share Market Crash over Khamenei Killing

-Mumbai (PTI): Benchmark equity indices Sensex and Nifty crashed in early trade on Monday tracking a sharp spike in crude oil prices amid escalating tensions in the Middle East.
+Mumbai (PTI): Stock market benchmark indices Sensex and Nifty continued to trade with deep cuts during the afternoon session on Monday, tracking a sharp spike in crude oil prices amid escalating tensions in West Asia.

-From the Sensex pack, InterGlobe Aviation, Larsen & Toubro, Eternal, Adani Ports, Asian Paints, UltraTech Cement and Reliance Industries were among the biggest laggards.
+From the Sensex pack, Larsen & Toubro, Adani Ports, InterGlobe Aviation, Maruti, Asian Paints, and Reliance Industries were among the biggest laggards.

-Brent crude, the global oil benchmark, tumbled 5.38 per cent to USD 76.79 per barrel.
+Brent crude, the global oil benchmark, jumped 9.43 per cent to USD 79.74 per barrel.

 Iran's Supreme Leader Ayatollah Ali Khamenei was killed in a coordinated US-Israeli airstrike on Tehran early Saturday, with the Iranian state media confirming the death on Sunday.